 My workout routine that has helped me

 Here’s a sneak-peak into my workout routine.
 I will write a detailed post later.

-Yoga.
 If you are into strength training, your muscles grow and get stiff.
 Hence, stretches are very important.
-I practise Yoga for 2 days in a week; it helps keep my muscles flexible.
+I practice Yoga for 2 days in a week; it helps keep my muscles flexible.